n7nix/rpi-temp-graph/README.md

 * **NOTE: temperatures are read every 5 minutes so it may take a while to see any data graphing**

-### Raspberry Pi CPU temperature
+### Raspberry Pi CPU Temperature
 Temperature is read from the Raspberry Pi CPU using:
 ```
 vcgencmd measure_temp
 ```
-### Ambient temperature
+### Ambient Temperature
 For ambient temperature, only the DHT11 temperature sensor is supported.
-In both of these products I use a module & not the raw sensor
+For both of these products a module is used & not the raw sensor

 * DHT11 from [Sunfounder](https://www.sunfounder.com/humiture-sensor-module.html)